Generation & Spatial Topology Screening

 Seabed classification map using EMODnet Folk-7 system showing spatial distribution of sediment types for offshore wind foundation and anchor design

-Figure 2 – Seabed classification based on EMODnet Folk-7 system.
+Figure 2 – Standardized seabed classification resource derived from the EMODnet Folk-7 system.

 Engineering Significance